Addiction, Codependency and Enabling Behaviors

 - Practice tough love and set healthy boundaries.
 Sometimes it takes the loss of friends and family, a job or a home before realizing help is needed; it is imperative that addicted individuals face the negative consequences of their actions.
 Setting healthy boundaries helps you give justified support, such as paying for treatment, or driving them to meetings.

-Lifeskills South Florida is one of the premier dual diagnosis treatment centers in South Florida.
+Lifeskills South Florida is one of the premier dual diagnosis treatment centers in the Fort Lauderdale area.
 We employ highly specialized clinicians that will help equip you with the life skills needed to become more independent and prepare you and your family for life after recovery.
 Our therapeutic family program gives family members the care and education needed to support you after discharge.
-To learn more about enrolling at Lifeskills South Florida, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about enrolling at Lifeskills South Florida, please contact us.